pixeltris/ModTMNF/ModTMNF/Analysis/Docs/Misc.md

   CreateWindowExW
   CGbxApp::InitSystem
   CGbxApp::Start
-  while(1) - (the game loop)
+   CGbxApp::StartApp - virtual function (only implemented by CGbxGame).
+Last call made in "CGbxApp::Start". while(1) - (the game loop)
    CGbxApp::MainLoop - (this is the only function call in the game loop other than Peek/Translate/Dispatch message)
     CMwCmdBufferCore::Run - (invoker for all functions which subscribe to be called by the game loop)